France’s largest business law firm

 GENDER EQUALITY INDEX

-The firm’s 2018 global gender equality index score is 74.
+The firm’s 2021 global gender equality index score for salaried employees is 86.

 - Gap in distribution of personal pay rises (excluding promotions): 20